The Unsuccessful Self-Treatment of a Case of "Writer's Block"

-"The Unsuccessful Self-Treatment of a Case of 'Writer's Block'" is a humorous academic article by psychologist Denis Upper about writer's block.
-It contains no content except for a title, journal formatting elements, and a humorous footnote.
+"The Unsuccessful Self-Treatment of a Case of 'Writer's Block'" is a humorous academic article by psychologist Dennis Upper about writer's block.
+It has no content except the title, journal formatting elements, and a humorous footnote.

 Published in 1974 in a peer reviewed journal, Journal of Applied Behavior Analysis, it is recognized as the shortest academic article ever and a classic example of humor in science, or at the very least among behavioral psychologists.
 It has been cited more than 100 times.

 The article received a humorous positive review which was published alongside the article.

 I have studied this manuscript very carefully with lemon juice and X-rays and have not detected a single flaw in either design or writing style.
 I suggest it be published without revision.
 Clearly, it is the most concise manuscript I have ever seen – yet it contains sufficient detail to allow other investigators to replicate Dr. Upper's failure.
 In comparison with the other manuscripts I get from you containing all that complicated detail, this one was a pleasure to examine.
 Surely we can find a place for this paper in the Journal – perhaps on the edge of a blank page.

 The article has led to at least five similarly humorous and peer-reviewed, published replication studies, and several similar papers and scholarly articles.

 More seriously, the paper is said to be a case reinforcing the image of a writer's block as a "blank page", and encouraging brevity in writing.
 It has been also used as an example that humor can indeed be found in academic publishing.